 Executives consider 67% of meetings to be failures.
 Those inefficiencies are costing your business time and money.

-Over $37 million each year is wasted on unproductive meetings, and middle managers are spending about one-third of their time in meetings.
+Each year companies waste over $37 Billion worth of time on unproductive meetings.
+Middle managers spend about one-third of their time in meetings.
 Employees even spend up to four hours a week just preparing for status update meetings:

 Companies looking to improve the quality of their meetings should look to keep meetings short and focused on reducing multitasking.
-Remote workers should communicate via video conference when possible so they can pick up on nonverbal cues and visually engage with the rest of the group.
+Remote workers should communicate via video conference when possible.
+They can pick up on nonverbal cues and visually engage with the rest of the group.
 Setting clear expectations and an agenda beforehand can help keep everyone engaged throughout the process.

 Start improving your workplace collaboration today